-We may also conduct new research and development activities in connection with applying this technology to other commercially feasible internal combustion engine applications and it is our plan to manufacture engines and/or license the technology to third party Original Equipment Manufacturers ("OEMs") for multiple other applications and uses.
-We believe the CSRV system technology has wide applicability to products of all types powered by internal combustion engines.
+We may also conduct new research and development activities in connection with applying this technology to other commercially feasible internal combustion engine applications.
+We believe the CSRV system technology has wide applicability to all types of products powered by internal combustion engines.

-Initially, we intend to sell the CSRV Gen Sets to Almont, the successor in interest to Well to Wire Energy, Inc. ("WWE") with respect to (i) a sublicense agreement covering the territory of Canada; and, (ii) certain rights to a sublicense covering the territory of the United States.
+Initially, we intend to sell the CSRV Gen Sets to Almont Energy, Inc. ("Almont"), the successor in interest to Well to Wire Energy, Inc. ("WWE") with respect to (i) a sublicense agreement covering the territory of Canada; and, (ii) certain rights to a sublicense covering the territory of the United States.
 Almont is a privately held, independent third party entity based in Alberta, Canada.
 The business plan of Almont assumes the purchase of a substantial number of CSRV Gen Sets over a 5-year period commencing upon our ramp up of production to fulfill their orders.
 Almont's purchase of CSRV Gen Sets from us will be made by way of standard purchase orders, issued based on market and customer demand.
-Over the 5-year period, Almont anticipates that the volume of total purchases from us will be similar to, or potentially exceed the 7,400 CSRV Gen Sets contemplated in our previous arrangement with WWE.
+Almont has projected that annual demand for Gen Sets could be as much as 11,000 units per year if the Company can achieve full scale production.
 Almont plans to finance its purchases from cash flow and by way of project and/or equipment financing, proceeds from issuance of equity or corporate debt instruments and conventional bank financing.